GNOME/gnome-commander/README.md

 ```

 After executing ``./configure`` or ``./autogen.sh`` see the file ``INSTALL``
-for detailed information regarding the installation of GNOME Commander.
+for detailed information regarding the installation of Gnome Commander.

 ### Tip for working with git ###